contentstack/contentstack-python/README.md

 ## Python SDK for Contentstack

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
-Build your application frontend, and Contentstack will take care of the rest. [`Read More`](https://www.contentstack.com/).
+Build your application frontend, and Contentstack will take care of the rest.
+[Read More](https://www.contentstack.com/).

 Contentstack provides Python SDK to build application on top of Python.
 Given below is the detailed guide and helpful resources to get started with our Python SDK.